An Adversarial Approach to Identification: Introduction

+The discrepancy function $T(\theta)$ evaluates to zero if and only if no separating hyperplane $\phi$ exists.
+Consequently, the zeros of $T(\theta)$ can be used to characterize $\Theta_\mathrm{I}$.
+This characterization is sharp provided that $\mathcal{M}_\theta$ is convex --- a property shared by many econometric models.
+When $\mathcal{M}_\theta$ is not convex, the zeros of $T(\theta)$ describe an outer set.
+When $\Theta_\mathrm{I}$ is a singleton, our framework obtains point identification of $\theta$.

+In many econometric models, the discrepancy function admits a low-dimensional representation through an extreme point characterization.
+This facilitates the computation of zeros of $T(\theta)$ using linear programming.
+Two features of many models are central to this result: (i) the observed probability measure can be expressed as a linear transformation of the latent probability measure (i.e., the measure of latent random variables),\footnote{In semiparametric models with unrestricted error distributions, this transformation corresponds to a pushforward measure, whereas in models with parametric error distributions, it takes the form of a linear operator.} and (ii) the latent probability measures lie within a convex set.

+For example, the semiparametric binary choice panel model under strict exogeneity exhibits both features, allowing for efficient computation of the identified set for the structural and counterfactual parameters using linear programming.
+Conversely, the semiparametric binary choice panel model under sequential exogeneity satisfies the linearity condition but not the convexity of the set of latent probabilities; instead, this model features a convex set of model probabilities $\mathcal M_\theta$, which yields sharp identification.
+However, computing the identified set in this case requires an extension of our linear programming approach.
+Beyond these computational advantages, the two features enable the sample analog of the discrepancy function to serve as a test statistic, facilitating valid inference.
+We establish the asymptotic distribution of this test statistic and construct critical values for hypothesis tests that are uniformly valid across the underlying probability distributions and parameter values.

 A few key features distinguish our proposed method.
 The first distinguishing feature underscores the simplicity of our method in establishing sharp identification.
-A sufficient condition for sharpness is that the probability measure of the unobserved heterogeneity, conditional on the observed covariates, lies in a convex set.
-This condition holds in two key cases: (i) when no assumptions are imposed on the probability measure of the unobserved heterogeneity, such as in panel models with fixed effects, and (ii) when the probability measure is required to satisfy a finite number of linear restrictions.
-Such linear restrictions typically arise in two contexts: (i) when analyzing counterfactual parameters, many of which can be expressed as linear functionals of the probability measure of the unobserved heterogeneity,\footnote{See, e.g., \citet{ChristensenConnault2023, torgovitsky2019}.} and (ii) when imposing exogeneity conditions, such as zero-mean or zero-median constraints on the error terms.
+A sufficient condition for sharpness is the convexity of $\mathcal M_\theta$.
+This can be established directly, or, given the linearity of the transformation, via the convexity of the set of latent probability measures.
+The latter holds in two key cases: (i) when no assumptions are imposed on the latent probability measure, such as in panel models with no distributional assumptions on the error terms, and (ii) when the latent probability measure is required to satisfy a finite number of linear restrictions.
+Such linear restrictions typically arise in two contexts: (i) when analyzing counterfactual parameters, many of which can be expressed as linear functionals of the latent probability measure,\footnote{See, e.g., \citet{ChristensenConnault2023, torgovitsky2019}.} and (ii) when imposing exogeneity conditions, such as zero-mean or zero-median constraints on the error terms.
 We show this in our examples.